In the 'land of the immortals': Japan's centenarian pop band

 "My father lived till he was 92, and at the time, it seemed like he'd lived to well over 100 years, but now that seems like nothing.
 We all live that long."

-KBG48's ebullience and energy levels aren't uncommon in Japan.
+KBG84's ebullience and energy levels aren't uncommon in Japan.
 It's considered a "super-aged" nation, in which most of the populace is over 65.
 In 2017, there were an estimated 67,824 people 100 or older in Japan.
 And though centenarians are spread across the country, in Okinawa, their ratios are among the world's highest: about 50 per 100,000 people.

 With over 1,000 centenarians, Okinawa has earned a reputation as a "land of the immortals" and is one of five "Blue Zones," areas around the world in which people live much longer than average.